Rupert Murdoch turns to Twitter to attack Obama

 Murdoch, whose media empire includes Fox TV, The Wall Street Journal, Fox Studios and the Sun newspaper in Britain, continued with several tweets, attacking Google as the "Piracy leader" for streaming movies free.
 In later tweets he called Google a "great company."

-Google said it did not appreciate Murdoch's comment even after he back-pedaled with a compliment.
+Google said it did not appreciate Murdoch's comment even after he back-peddled with a compliment.

 "This is just nonsense," Samantha Smith, a Google spokesperson, said in an emailed statement.